-- 3 Use a text editor to edit the script, if necessary, to change the default device from the master device to the device created in step 1.
-For information on the default device, see "Default device for the sybsyntax database" on page 404. - Comment out the following section, which specifies the default device:
+3 Use a text editor to edit the script, if necessary, to change the default device from the master device to the device created in step 1.
+See "Default device for the sybsyntax database" on page 454.

+Comment out the following section, which specifies the default device:

 '''

 / create the database, if it does not exist /

 if not exists (select name from sysdatabases

 where name = "sybsyntax")

 begin

 / create the sybsyntax table if it doesn't exist /

 / is the space left on the default database

 devices > size of model? /

 if (select sum (high-low +1) from sysdevices where status

 & 1 = 1) - (select sum(size) from sysusages, sysdevices

 where vstart >= sysdevices.low

 and vstart <= sysdevices.high

 and sysdevices.status &1 = 1) >

 (select sum(sysusages.size) from sysusages

 where dbid = 3)

 begin

 create database sybsyntax

 end

 else

 begin

 print "There is not enough room on the default

 devices to create the sybsyntax database."

 return

 end

 end

 After you have commented out this entire section, add a line like this

-.

 to the script:

-create database sybsyntax on device name

 '''